-In 1940 cannabidiol, or CBD, was discovered within the Cannabis plant.
-This chemical impacts the psychoactive effects of Cannabis and many users believe it has various positive health effects when consumed by itself.
-This description of CBD called it a toxic substance without any explanation of why they considered it a toxic substance.
-This article was then used to push legislation to further criminalize Cannabis despite there being no basis or reasoning for CBD to be considered toxic.
+In 1940 cannabidiol, or CBD, was discovered within the cannabis plant.
+The early description of CBD referred to it as a toxic substance without any explanation.
+This article was then used to push legislation to further criminalize cannabis.
 Eventually the Comprehensive Drug Abuse Prevention and Control Act of 1970 passed, making CBD an illegal substance within the United States.
-Despite having no basis for calling CBD a toxic substance, it wasn’t legalized until the 2018 Farm Bill passed.
-With this bill, CBD derived from hemp is legal to sell, purchase, and consume within the United States.
+Despite having no basis for calling CBD a toxic substance, it wasn’t legalized until the 2018 Farm Bill passed making CBD derived from hemp legal to sell, purchase, and consume within the United States.

 Notable Events, Findings, Studies

-French physician, Jacques-Joseph Moreau, and Irish physician, William Brooke O’Shaughnessy, were the first to study the potential medicinal benefits of Cannabis in the early 1800s.
+French physician, Jacques-Joseph Moreau, and Irish physician, William Brooke O’Shaughnessy, were the first to study the potential medicinal benefits of cannabis in the early 1800s.
 Jacques-Joseph Moreau theorized that hashish could be used to help treat mental illness.
-He thought it could help with replicating mental illness to help patients overcome their underlying mental illnesses.
-William Brooke O’Shaughnessy introduced the medicinal benefits of Cannabis to the western world.
-During his time in India he observed how the native people of India used Cannabis to treat various illnesses.
-He then successfully used Cannabis to relieve pain caused by rheumatism and stop the convulsions of an infant.
-This is how he showed England the medical benefits of Cannabis.
+He believed it could help with replicating mental illness to help patients overcome their underlying mental illnesses.
+William Brooke O’Shaughnessy introduced the medicinal benefits of cannabis to the western world.
+During his time in India he observed how the native people of India used cannabis to treat various illnesses.
+He then successfully used cannabis to relieve pain caused by rheumatism and stop the convulsions of an infant.
+This is how he showed England the medical benefits of cannabis.

-During this time, Cannabis was a completely legal substance in the United States.
+During this time, cannabis was a completely legal substance in the United States.
 It wasn’t even taxed until the Marihuana Tax Act of 1937 passed.
-This tax passed once the Federal Bureau of Narcotic noticed it becoming an increasingly popular substance.
+This tax passed once the Federal Bureau of Narcotics noticed it becoming an increasingly popular substance.
 The government realized they were missing out on a large stream of revenue by not regulating it.

 There has been some progress made in legalizing CBD in the United States.
 In 2018, the World Health Organization declared there are no public health risks or abuse potentials found in cannabidiol.
 This led to the United States passing the 2018 Farm Bill in early 2019.
 This bill legalizes the purchase, sale, and possession of CBD derived from a hemp plant.